 Do you know why there are almost always back cushions on a sectional sofa?

 The reason is because it is not easy to make the pieces of a sectional fit perfectly flush together and the back cushions will hide any small gaps.
-This doesn’t mean that I tight-back sectional will have these.
+This doesn’t mean that a tight-back sectional will have these gaps, but the cushions will hide them, if there.

 What else am I looking for in a sectional sofa?